thom4parisot/thom4.net/source/_posts/2016/http-reverse-proxy.md

 1. **to isolate components**
   So instead of putting everything in a larger and larger monolithic website, we can manage them as **different git repositories** and have a **different build process** as well (like `/photography` and `/talks` on this website)
 1. **to manage different stacks**
-  In the case of a conference with a yearly edition or so, we can iterate over the software stack and change accordingly to our needs **without having to upgrade legacy editions** nor to keep continuing them because you feel obliged to.
+  In the case of a conference with a yearly edition or so, we can iterate over the software stack and change accordingly to our needs **without having to upgrade legacy editions** nor to keep continuing them because we feel obliged to.
 1. **to provide a transparent experience to our users** We can host content in different places and still provide a coherent experience to a user without having them to feel the spread of our infrastructure.
 1. **to upgrade individual components**